Best portable blenders 2025 – lightweight and travel-friendly buys

 How we test portable blenders

-Smoothies: For this portable blender guide, we first tried blending smoothies.
-We tried a mix of frozen and fresh fruits, mixed with spinach or kale, and regular or nut milk.
+Smoothies: We blend a mix of frozen and fresh fruits, leafy greens like spinach or kale, and regular or nut milk.
 We'd note down how well each ingredient was blended, how quickly it was done, and how loud it was in the process.
 If the blender has an automatic shutoff we made a note of how many tries it took to get the smoothie to the perfect consistency.

-Crushed ice: Finally, we made crushed ice to see if the blenders could handle a few ice cubes.
+Crushed ice: Finally, we try crushed ice to see if the blenders can handle a few ice cubes.
 This is a big challenge for a portable blender since, it's not shaped very well for blending ice cubes.
-You generally need a lot of space and a wider blending pitcher if you want properly crushed ice but some surprised us with how well they did.
-This can be a noisy, long task, so we made sure to note how long each model took to crush ice (if it could) and how loud it was).
+You generally need a lot of space and a wider blending pitcher if you want properly crushed ice but some surprise us with how well they do.

-Value for money, reliability & design: After these tests, we'll group together to think about the value, how the model compares to other similar blenders in the market, and we'll consider who it suits.
-Here, we'll let you know how noisy it is overall, how well-built it is, whether it's well-designed for small bags, whether it leaks, how easy it is to use, and how straightforward the clean-up is too.
-Then, we put all the information together to let you know exactly what we thought.
+Reliability & design: After these tests, we'll group together to think about how the model compares to other similar blenders in the market, and we'll consider who it suits.
+Here, we'll let you how well-built it is, whether it's well-designed for small bags, car cup holders, whether it leaks and how easy it is to use.
+We also read up on customer reviews to see how it fares over a long period of time and what unique insights real-life users can bring to our reviews.

 Our review and testing guidelines provide more insight into our processes, and our testers for this guide are listed below.